 Balancing weight to the forward and rear is also vital for controlled driving.
 Between 12-15% of the trailer’s weight should be resting on the tow vehicle’s hitch, according to Bill Estes, writing in Trailer Life Magazine.
 Any less weight forward may pull up on the tow vehicle’s rear wheels just when you need more traction and control.
 However, drivers have to be careful not to exceed the tow rating of the hitch or vehicle itself.

-How to help keep trailer sway from happening
+How to prevent trailer sway

 The best way to correct trailer sway is to avoid it in the first place.
 Follow these general tips when towing from the National Highway Traffic Safety Administration (NHTSA):